Glossary

 Candidate

-The role assumed by an apprentice at the moment of the Rite of the Open Circuit; the practitioner-in-process.
+The role an apprentice takes at the moment of the Rite of the Open Circuit; the practitioner-in-process.

 See: Rite, Setting and Roles.
 See also: Apprentice, Practitioner, Witness.